chbatey/chbatey.github.io/_drafts/graalvm-docker-small-images.md

 - graalvm
 ---

-Striving for small Docker images when working with Java.
+Building small Docker images when using Java is hard.
 Even with Alpine and a cut down JVM you're still looking at a 70MiB image.
 Good compared to a 500MiB JDK image or a 200MiB debian slim image but still large compared to what native languages can produce.